-- a covered benefit under its health plan; - safe, effective and medically necessary;
+- a covered benefit under its health plan;

+- safe, effective and medically necessary;

 - appropriate for the specific patient;

-- · cost-effective; and
+- cost-effective; and

 - neither experimental nor investigational.

 We cannot be sure that reimbursement will be available for any product that we commercialize and, if coverage and reimbursement are available, what the level of reimbursement will be.
-Obtaining reimbursement for our products may be particularly difficult because of the higher prices often associated with branded therapeutics and therapeutics administered under the supervision of a physician.
 Our inability to promptly obtain coverage and adequate reimbursement rates from both government-funded and private payors for any approved products that we develop could have a material adverse effect on our operating results, our ability to raise capital needed to commercialize products and our overall financial condition.